Allen-Synthesis/EuroPi/software/contrib/itty_bitty.md

   CV signal connected to `AIN`
 - `USE_AIN_B`: if `true`, channel B's value is determined by `AIN` and `k2` will act as an attenuator for the CV signal connected to `AIN`
-- `USE_GRAY_ENCODING`: if `true`, instead of traditional binary encoding, the pattery is encoded using [gray encoding](https://en.wikipedia.org/wiki/Gray_encoding).
+- `USE_GRAY_ENCODING`: if `true`, instead of traditional binary encoding, the pattern is encoded using [gray encoding](https://en.wikipedia.org/wiki/Gray_encoding).
 This means that adjacent sequences will always differ by exactly 1 bit.